-Words or phrases describing the character are then written directly onto the drawing or stuck on with post-its.
+Words or phrases describing the character are then written directly onto the drawing or stuck on with sticky notes.
 This drama technique can be carried out as a group activity or by individuals writing about their own character.
-You can include known facts such as physical appearance, age, gender, location and occupation, as well as subjective ideas such as likes/dislikes, friends/enemies, attitudes, motivations, secrets and dreams.
+You can include known facts such as physical appearance, age, gender, location and occupation, as well as subjective ideas such as likes/dislikes, friends/enemies, opinions, motivations, secrets and dreams.

-- The class can return to add more ideas, thoughts and feelings as they discover more about the character over time.
+- The class can return to add more ideas, thoughts and feelings as they discover more about the character over time

-- Role on the wall can be used as a way to develop ideas for improvisation or rehearsal.
+- Role on the wall can be used as a way to develop ideas for improvisation or rehearsal

 - The approach can be used for historical people or for creating fictional characters

 - The strategy works well in combination with other approaches such as hot-seating